The latest news and updates with regard to the Rules and the ACPA is available on the Pharmacy Location Rules News page.

 ACPA defers making a recommendation on an application

-If the ACPA defers consideration of the application to the next meeting, the Secretariat will endeavour to advise the applicant of the reasons for the deferral within three to five working days
+If the ACPA defers consideration of the application to the next meeting, the Secretariat will endeavour to advise the applicant of the reasons for the deferral within five working days

 after the meeting.